vaibhav-2703/StockFlow/README.md

 from datetime import datetime, timedelta from sqlalchemy import func, desc

-# Assuming these are your configured Flask app.py and SQLAlchemy models.py
+# Assuming these are your configured Flask app and SQLAlchemy models
-from app import db
+from your_app import db
-from models import Company, Warehouse, Product, Inventory, Supplier, InvChange, ProductType
+from your_models import Company, Warehouse, Product, Inventory, Supplier, InvChange, ProductType

 api_bp = Blueprint('api', __name__)